Retire by stateFigures verified May 31, 2026

 Is North Carolina tax friendly for retirees?

-North Carolina does not tax Social Security and uses a flat income tax on other income.
-Some government and military pensions are fully exempt under the Bailey decision when service began before August 12, 1989, so the benefit depends on your situation.
+North Carolina does not tax Social Security, and it taxes your other income at one flat rate.
+Some government and military pensions are fully exempt under the Bailey decision when service began before August 12, 1989.
+So the benefit depends on your situation.

 NC Department of Revenue